“Walden University is the future of higher education.”

 - Internship field experience—required for the Clinical Psychology and Counseling Psychology specializations (12 cr., 2,000 hours)

-- Clinical Psychology and Counseling Psychology specializations: four PhD residencies and 40 face-to-face credits of Academic Year in Residence
+- Clinical Psychology and Counseling Psychology specializations: four 4-day residencies and 40 cr. of Academic Year in Residence

 The curriculum for each specialization of the PhD in Psychology is composed of core and elective courses, research competency, and the dissertation.
 Core courses appear, for each specialization, in the order of recommended sequence.
 Students in the Clinical Psychology and Counseling Psychology specializations also complete a 750-hour minimum practicum for Clinical, a 1,000-hour minimum practicum for Counseling, and a 2,000-hour (1-year full-time or 2-year part-time) internship field experience.